gvwilson/sensibleadventures/coriandel/coriandel.md

 "Well, I guess I don't really need the shirt then."

 "As you please."
 He snapped his fingers and pointed at the lock on the gate.
-"But we'll have a look about in any case."
+"But we'll still have a look about."

 Their look about wasn't half as thorough as mine would have been.
 They measured my weapons for length, poked around to make sure I didn't have any bows hidden away, sniffed around in my kitchen and bedroom, even took a quick tour of my roof.
 They didn't spot the loose tiles, though, or find either of the bags I kept packed and ready against unexpectedly finding it necessary to be elsewhere.
-Ensworth, say, or some little cloudherd village in the Brumosos, somewhere Coriandel law didn't reach.
+Ruuda, say, or some little cloudherd village in the Brumosos---somewhere Coriandi law didn't reach and Coriandi guardsmen wouldn't bother traveling to.

-By the time they were done I had washed my face, eaten some olives and a stale crust of flatbread, rubbed my teeth with a salty cloth to clean them, and put on my other shirt.
+By the time they were done I had washed my face properly, eaten some olives and a stale crust of flatbread, rubbed my teeth with a salty cloth to clean them, and put on my other shirt.
 A few people looked on curiously as the three of them marched me down to the Market Gate guardhouse, but most of those we passed ignored us.
 Crack-of-dawn "inquiries" had become more common as raids on the caravans that were the city's life blood had grown bolder.
-Everyone knew the bandits had to have spies in Coriandel itself, but so far, the caravaneers' demands that something be done had produced nothing.
+Everyone with half a wit could tell that the bandits had to have spies in Coriandel, but so far, the caravaneers' demands that something be done had produced nothing.

 "I know the way," I told the sergeant when we reached the guardhouse.
 He stayed with me anyway.
-They had taken me to the side stairs, which was either a good sign or a bad one depending on who was on the roof.
+They had taken me to the side stairs, which was either a good sign or a bad one or maybe not a sign at all.

 "Sir."
 The sergeant thumped his fist against his chest and handed the signet ring back to the captain.

 "Thank you, sergeant.
 Dismissed."
-The captain set the ring down on the little morning table beside his chaise.
+The captain set the ring down on the little morning table beside her chaise.
 We were out under the open sky, just the two of us.
 A writing desk with a worn leather stool, the chaise, the morning table, and two heavy northern-style sabers in a display rack stood together in the middle of the roof.
 Potted plants guarded the corners.
 It could have been a spacious office, except for the lack of a roof and the drop to the street on all sides.

 "Must be hell on your paperwork when it rains," I said, jutting my chin at the writing desk.

-Captain Leis raised his eyebrows.
+Captain Leis raised her eyebrows.
 "And when, I beg you, did it last rain in Coriandel?"
-He was heavier around the middle than the men he had sent to fetch me, but there was still plenty of muscle in his arms.
+She was heavier around the middle than the men she had sent to fetch me, but there was still plenty of muscle in her arms.
 I remembered them from the *umram*.
-Most men wouldn't be able to swing those sabers he was so fond of for more than a minute.
-He could go three matches with them, one right after the other, and still have something left.
+Most women wouldn't be able to swing those sabers she was so fond of for more than a minute.
+She could go three matches with them, one right after the other, and still have something left.

-We studied each other for a moment, like the dueling opponents we had once been.
-From where he was sitting he must have been looking straight up my nose.
+We studied each other for a moment, like the dueling opponents and occasional lovers we had once been.
+From where she was sitting she must have been looking straight up my nose.
 I resisted the urge to pick it.

-"Been a while," he finally said.
+"Been a while," she finally said.

 I shrugged.
 "Guess we've both been busy."

 "Guess so."
-He sighed.
+She sighed.
 "His Highness would like to know what you were doing this morning.
-And please---" he held up a finger.
-"Please, don't say, 'sleeping'."
+And please---" She held up a finger.
+"Please, don't say 'sleeping'."

 "Well, I'm sorry if I woke His Highness.
 Didn't realize he---"

 "No," Captain Leis said sharply.
 "No, no, no. You know perfectly well what I mean.
 If this had actually come to His Highness's personal attention, we wouldn't be having this chat here, would we?
 Now, what you were doing, and why shouldn't I care?"

-Muscle beneath the fat and teeth in his smile.
 The royal collar of Coriandel is cursed, but it's a useful curse for those willing to pay its price.
 Among other things, it makes its wearer a good judge of character.
 There are no sloppy, easily-bribed guard captains in this city.
-Mean, yes, if whoever sits on the throne wants mean, but never stupid and *never* soft.
-Leis had at least one magician working for him, probably more.
-Should have known they'd sniff out my little chat with Lady Kembe.
-Only question was, could they tell what it was they smelled?
+Mean, yes, if whoever sits on the throne wants mean, but never soft and *never* stupid.
+Given the caravan raids, of course Leis would have a magician working for her---at least one, probably more.
+I should have known they would sniff out my chat with Lady Kembe.
+The only question was, could they tell what it was they smelled?

 "Student of mine swore an oath yesterday, a blood oath.
 I was trying to---"